-Mark Broomfield is a scholar/artist who has danced with the repertory company Cleo Parker Robinson Dance, performing in leading works by some of the most diverse and recognized African American choreographers in the American modern dance tradition that include: Talley Beatty, Katherine Dunham, Eleo Pomare, Donald McKayle, David Rousseve, and Ronald K. Brown.
+Dr. Mark Broomfield is a scholar/artist who has danced with the repertory company Cleo Parker Robinson Dance, performing in leading works by some of the most diverse and recognized African American choreographers in the American modern dance tradition that include: Talley Beatty, Katherine Dunham, Eleo Pomare, Donald McKayle, David Rousseve, and Ronald K. Brown.
 He also danced with Houlihan and Dancers, Snappy Dance Theater and apprenticed with Forces of Nature Dance Theatre.
 He holds a PhD in Critical Dance Studies from the University of California, Riverside and has an MFA in Performance and Choreography from the University of Michigan, Ann Arbor.

-Dr. Broomfield is currently working on his book manuscript Black Queer Masculinities in American Contemporary Dance: Passing for Almost Straight under contract with Routledge.
-The book examines the centrality of the queer black male dancing body to strategic gender performances.
-Dr. Broomfield is also producing and directing the documentary film Danced Out.
+Broomfield is currently working on his book manuscript Black Queer Masculinities in American Contemporary Dance: Passing for Almost Straight under contract with Routledge.
+The book examines the centrality of the black queer male dancing body to understanding strategic gender performances on and offstage.
+Broomfield is also producing and directing the documentary film Danced Out.
 Filmed in New York City, the documentary features the acclaimed dancer-choreographers Desmond Richardson and Dwight Rhoden of Complexions Contemporary Ballet, Marcelo Gomes, Principal Guest Artist and Choreographer, Ronald K. Brown of Evidence, and present and former members of the Alvin Ailey American Dance Theatre.
-Prior to SUNY Geneseo, Dr. Broomfield was a Dissertation Fellow at the University of Richmond and Postdoctoral Fellow at the University of Texas at Austin.
+Prior to SUNY Geneseo, Broomfield was a Dissertation Fellow at the University of Richmond and Postdoctoral Fellow at the University of Texas at Austin.